anshan-XR-ROB/DTT/README.md

 We take VOC as an example.
 1. We totally have 10582 images.
 The full supervised baseline is trained for 60 epochs with batch size 16, thus having 10582*60/16 = 39682.5 iters.
 2. If we train CPS under the 1/8 split, we have 1323 labeled images and 9259 unlabeled images.
 Since the number of unlabeled images is larger than the number of labeled images, the `epoch` is defined as passing all the unlabeled images to the network.
 In each iteration, we have 8 labeled images and 8 unlabeled images, thus having 9259/8 = 1157.375 iters in one epoch.
 Then the total epochs we need is 39682.5/1157.375 = 34.29 ≈ 34.
-3. For the supervised baseline under the 1/8 split, the batch size 8 (as illustrated in Appendix A in the paper) and the iteration number is 39682.5 (the same as semi-supervised method).
+3. For the supervised baseline under the 1/8 split, the batch size 8 and the iteration number is 39682.5 (the same as semi-supervised method).

 We list the nepochs for different datasets and partitions in the below.